BitcoinDesign/Guide/guide/inheritance-wallet/introduction.md

    width = 1600
    height = 800
 %}

+More specifically, here is what the configuration of the savings wallet will look like:

+- **A 2-of-3 primary key set for normal spending**.
+Since it is a savings wallet, Alice and Bob will spend only very infrequently.
+- **A 1-of-3 recovery key set** in case something very bad happens while they are still alive and need to recover their funds.
+This key set uses the same keys as the primary one.
+- **A dedicated 2-of-3 inheritance key set**, which is unlocked 6 months after the recovery key set was unlocked and has not been used.
+Christina and David will each hold one of the inheritance keys.
+Edward will hold the third key to assist the children, if necessary.

 The image below shows in more detail, how the wallet will work under the hood.